Things to see, do and experience in Rotterdam

-Rotterdam’s zoo known as the Diergaarde Blijdorp includes Biotopia, an indoor playground that features all the fun of the jungle, desert, sea and the animals that live there.
+Rotterdam’s zoo is called Diergaarde Blijdorp and includes Biotopia, an indoor playground that features all the fun of the jungle, desert, sea and the animals that live there.
 Slow boat tours may not be high on the list of things to do with kids in Rotterdam, but Splashtours is anything but: it rides on both land and sea, making for a unique tour of the city.
 The Maritime Museum is another great spot for kids to play and learn while doing it.
 It’s full of fun, interactive exhibits for kids of all ages.

 Shopping in Rotterdam

 An international, modern city means plenty of shopping.
-In addition to the well-known shopping streets of Lijnbaan, Hoogstraat, Meent, Van Oldenbarneveltstraat and Beurstraverse, also known as Koopgoot, Rotterdam boasts indoor shopping malls including Central Plaza Rotterdam and Alexandrium Shopping Centre.
+In addition to the well-known shopping streets of Lijnbaan, Hoogstraat, Meent, Van Oldenbarneveltstraat and Beurstraverse (also known as the Koopgoot), Rotterdam has indoor shopping malls including Central Plaza Rotterdam and Alexandrium Shopping Centre.

 How to get to Rotterdam

 Intercity trains run frequently from Amsterdam Central Station and Amsterdam Airport Schiphol to Rotterdam Central.
-Many trains are direct, but some may require transfers in Leiden or Utrecht.
+Many trains are direct, but some may require transfers in Leiden.

 Looking for more excursions outside the city?
 Check out these other day trips from Amsterdam.